• Skip to main content

 Electric Skillet Lasagna

-Other than perhaps pizza, lasagna often comes to mind first when Italian food is mentioned.
+This lasagna is actually assembled and cooked in an electric skillet.
 What’s not to love about the saucy pasta, zesty and creamy flavors, and all the cheese you could ever want?
-To top it off, lasagna is delightfully customizable.
+To top it off, this lasagna is delightfully customizable.

 Course Main Course